 Is Pancreatic Cancer Hereditary?

 About 64,050 people in the United States will be diagnosed with pancreatic cancer by the end of this year – and within that number, about 50,550 will die.
 Slightly more commonly found in cisgender men than cisgender women, pancreatic cancer is responsible for about seven percent of all cancer-related deaths, and in some cases, it can be hereditary.
-With such a high mortality rate, anyone who thinks pancreatic cancer might run in their family should consult a pancreatic cancer DNA analysis or pancreatic cancer genetic testing.
-This type of testing can help you understand your odds for pancreatic cancer so you can work against them at an early stage, rather than waiting until it’s too late to do anything about your fate.
-But before you begin looking into pancreatic cancer genetic testing, let’s explore the details of the disease: its symptoms, causes, and what sort of preventative measures you should start taking now to ensure you aren’t increasingly vulnerable to development.
+But before you begin looking into pancreatic cancer genetic ancestry, let’s explore the details of the disease: its symptoms, causes, and what sort of preventative measures you should start taking now to ensure you aren’t increasingly vulnerable to development.

 What is pancreatic cancer?